tfaaguilar/Aguilar_Estefania_IconSet/README.md

 # Set of Travel Icons

-TODO: Creating icons abour traveling.
+TODO: Creating icons about traveling.

 ## Contributing